In the context of classical conditioning, which of the following ... | Study Prep in Pearson+

-In the context of classical conditioning, which of the following procedures involves extinction?
+In the context of classical conditioning, which of the following would be considered a primary reinforcer?

 A